Raoufbendii/nlp-project/README.md

+# NoonToon: Culturally Sensitive Recommendation System for Arabic Children's Content

+The increasing exposure of children in Arabic-speaking societies to global media content has raised significant concerns among parents and educators about the potential misalignment of such content with Arabic and Islamic cultural values.
+Western media often introduces themes that may conflict with traditional values, including sexualized content and gender ideologies.
+To address this challenge, the NoonToon project aims to develop a culturally sensitive recommendation system for Arabic children's TV shows, movies, and anime.

+Leveraging Natural Language Processing (NLP), deep learning models, and a manually curated Islamic values lexicon, the system analyzes textual content, such as scripts and subtitles, to ensure recommendations align with Islamic ethics and Arabic traditions.
+The solution provides personalized and age-appropriate content suggestions that nurture ethical values, emotional intelligence, and social development while avoiding inappropriate themes.
+This project contributes to creating a safe digital space for Arabic-speaking children by offering culturally relevant and ethically sound entertainment options.

+## Demo

+Watch the demo of the NoonToon project: [YouTube Demo Link](https://www.youtube.com/watch?v=5k6CHh9H58I)

+---

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) to set up the frontend for the application.